Djpatel00/youtube-playlist-downloader/README.md

 After clicking the start button please wait and see the files in the selected folder.
 Don't worry if it is showing "Window not responding".

-# Ytube Downloader V 1.0
+# Ytube Downloader V 1.0 (YTube Downloader-1.0-amd64.msi)
 This is the final version of my small mini project and the name of the app is "Ytube Downloader".

 Ytube Downloader can download Playlist, Youtube video and Youtube shorts.